 BITRECS Programme offers full-time research only placements.
 If you find the opportunity to perform additional activity during the fellowship, not being part of your research project with the purpose of increasing your employability in the future or maintaining the contact with the healthcare environment, it is mandatory for you to apply for consent to the BITRECS Programme manager.
 Your case will be consulted to the European Commission.
 If you are allowed to perform this activity, it cannot be a cause for not accomplishing with the obligations linked to the BITRECS fellowship.

-To be eligible, you must be the main author (first, senior or corresponding) of at least of at least one original article in journals with a JCR impact factor ranked in the first quartile (Q1) for a specific subject category.
+To be eligible, you must be the main author (first, senior or corresponding) of at least one original article in journals with a JCR impact factor ranked in the first quartile (Q1) for a specific subject category.

 Only Web of Science Journal Citation Reports (JCR) impact factor rankings for the corresponding year of publication or 2017 (if the 2018 impact factor is not available yet) will be considered (https://jcr.incites.thomsonreuters.com).